abhinavbom/Snort-Rules/README.md

 # Snort-Rules
-Collection of my test rules and Submissions to Emerging-Sigs
+Collection of my test rules and Submissions to Emerging-Sig